FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Experiments

-\paragraph{Discussion} From \cref{tab:downstream}, we observe that in SE, FocalCodec@50 significantly outperforms all other baselines in terms of dWER.
+From \cref{tab:downstream}, we observe that in SE, FocalCodec@50 significantly outperforms all other baselines in terms of dWER.
 A similar trend is observed for SS, where FocalCodec@50 is consistently superior to the other baselines.
 However, the absolute performance is still far from practical utility, likely due to the loss of information crucial for SS during quantization.
-Additional results can be found in \cref{tab:ss_continuous}.
-As with discriminative tasks, FocalCodec@25 and FocalCodec@12.5 show degraded performance, likely due to their ultra-low bitrates.
-However, this trend is reversed for TTS, with FocalCodec@12.5, followed closely by FocalCodec@25, achieving the best overall results.
+As with discriminative tasks, FocalCodec@25 and FocalCodec\mbox{@}12.5 show degraded performance, due to their ultra-low bitrates.
+However, this trend is reversed for TTS, with FocalCodec@25 achieving the best overall results, followed closely by FocalCodec\mbox{@}12.5.
 This can be attributed to the fact that, in autoregressive modeling, shorter sequences reduce the computational burden and simplify the task of predicting the next token.
-FocalCodec@12.5, operating at a frame rate close to that of text with a single codebook, makes next-token prediction easier and more computationally efficient than other methods.
-This highlights the importance of having compact, powerful, discrete representations for downstream tasks.
-It is important to note, however, that we trained on only 460 hours of speech, which explains why TTS performance is not state-of-the-art.
+Both models, operating at a frame rate closer to that of text with a single codebook, make next-token prediction easier and more computationally efficient than other methods.
+This highlights the importance of having compact representations for downstream tasks.
+Note, however, that we trained on only 460 hours of speech, which explains why TTS performance is not state-of-the-art.